 I honestly think it was good for me to think of him, because it made me pray for him.
 For his heart, his salvation, and his life now.
 I don’t know where my biological dad is at in his life right now, but I wonder if this was Yah’s way of having someone pray over him right now.
 Who knows?
 Yah’s timing is perfect, I know that.

 Sometimes He allows things to happen to us that we don’t always understand.
 I had to learn to be okay with how things went because I knew that He must have wanted it this way if He allowed it to happen.
 And His ways are always good and for my benefit.
 Why couldn’t I trust Him who created me to take care of me?
 He knew what He was doing.
 It didn’t come as a surprise to Him like it did to me.

 He taught me many things during my labor with Hallelujah.
 He showed me His protection in my family and His hand in my life.

 And I get to choose joy over all of it.

 I think Yah knew what He was doing when He told us to name our baby “Praise Yehovah with joy”.
 It has been so fitting to me in my time of trusting Him in His ways.
 He gave us joy, and a daughter who will bring Him praise.

 With many blessings comes trials.
 But He only allows it because He loves us and is always growing us as His children.

-I hope and pray that my story of Hallelujah’s birth encourages you to trust Him in the unknowns and to never lose your joy in Him, even when life doesn’t go as planned.
+I hope and pray that Hallelujah’s birth story encourages you to trust Him in the unknowns and to never lose your joy in Him, even when life doesn’t go as planned.

 Blessings & Shalom,